desec-io/desec-stack/docs/auth/tokens.rst

     Certain API operations will automatically populate the ``name`` field with suitable values such as "login" or "dyndns".

+``perm_create_domain``
+    :Access mode: read, write
+    :Type: boolean

+    Permission to create a new domain.

+``perm_delete_domain``
+    :Access mode: read, write
+    :Type: boolean

+    Permission to delete a domain.
+When using :ref:`token scoping policies`, deleting a domain also requires write permission on all its RRsets.

 ``perm_manage_tokens``
     :Access mode: read, write
     :Type: boolean